IhitplayzYT/Main-Repo/IhitplayzYT_Arch/SQL/Indexing.md

 Primary Index/Clustering Index : Index whose search-key describes the sequential order of the file.i.e key points to a row sequentially `Direct Indexing into a row since tree is sorted`

-Secondary Index/Non-clustering Index : Index whose search-key describes the diff order then the sequential order of the file.i.e key points to pointer that points to a non-sequential entry in table
+Secondary Index/Non-clustering Index : Index whose search-key describes the diff order then the sequential order of the file.i.e key points to pointer that points to a non-sequential entry in table.
 `Indexes into a lookup table to get a attrib which alows to index into tuple,done for unsorted`

 ```